chris-martin/chris-martin.org/in/posts/2014-08-haskell-triangle/post.md

 Do you have a moment to talk about our Lord and Savior Jesus Christ?
 --------------------------------------------------------------------------

-Sometimes I see a Java SO question, write myself a haskell solution, then sadly read over the thread of people who will never know about it.
+Sometimes I see a Java Stack Overflow question, write myself a Haskell solution, then sadly read over the thread of people who will never know about it.
 You could post it, just for curiosity&#39;s sake, but it&#39;d only cause negative emotions.